alexmartinfr/alfred-wordreference/README.md

 ## Contribute

 Feel free to open an issue with your improvement suggestion.
-I will take everyone of them into account!
+I will take every one of them into account!

 ## Donations